 Applecross: River Views, Family Focus

-Applecross has turned into a bit of a sleeping giant for home elevators.
+Applecross has emerged as a significant market for home elevators.
 Given median house prices that are close to $2.4 million and that many young families are buying large homes they hope to live in for a long time, the forward-looking investment in accessibility seems quite sensible.

-The family-oriented nature of the suburb leads to many installations being incorporated into the home when it is first constructed or undergoing a major revamp, and it’s inevitably less expensive to do it now than later when you’ve realised you wish you’d retrofitted it.
-The city of Melville is accommodating for home lift installation, acknowledging the benefits of aging in place.
+The family-oriented nature of the suburb encourages many installations to be included in homes during initial construction or major renovations, making it inevitably less expensive to do so now rather than later when homeowners realise they wish they had retrofitted their homes.
+The city of Melville is accommodating for home lift installation, acknowledging the benefits of ageing in place.

 Mount Claremont: University Influence, Long-term Thinking

-Mount Claremont under the leaven of the University of Western Australia has a high proportion of educated citizens who also plan for that ahead.
+Mount Claremont, influenced by the University of Western Australia, has a high proportion of educated citizens who plan for the future.

-Here people are often in educational, medical or other professional services, and these same people are well put as students, faculty members or passengers on the Tea Tree Bay MRT line to know from their own experience what close planning provisions mean for future access requirements.
+In this community, many individuals work in educational, medical, or other professional services, and they are well-positioned as students, faculty members, or passengers on the Tea Tree Bay MRT line to understand from their own experiences what effective planning provisions mean for future access needs.

 Market Analysis: What the Numbers Tell Us